| FLORIDA'S OVERLOOKED WATERS Two Opportunities in the Sunshine State That Quietly Produce Outstanding Bass Fishing By Larry Larsen

 vegetation disappears.
 Almost every canal will have some kind of vegetation, however, and that keeps the pH levels optimum for

+successful angling.
+Too low of a pH, due to little or no vegetation, is cause for concern.
+Fish will move elsewhere.
 For most canals, small minnow plugs, tubes and topwater fare are effective when fished on 12- or 14-pound monofilament or, better yet

 , fluorocarbon line.
 In canals with heavy cover, toss spoons or buzz baits on 17 and 20-pound test lines.
 Plastic worm fare usually warrants 14-pound monofilament.
 Buzzbaits

 are also highly effective in the canals, as are chrome topwater baits.
 Injured-minnow plugs in gold and black back or silver and black back can be extremely productive.
+Whether you live in southwest or northwest Florida, or just visit those areas, there are

 many overlooked waters that are full of largemouth.
 These two are just prime examples of such.
 The bass feel neglected, and its time to change that!